SEO Copywriting [Step by Step Guide]

 This step might go hand in hand with publishing or may be a separate step for you if someone else does the publishing.
 Determine the correct meta title and meta description length (Google changes these often) and designate your post title and description with your focus keywords included.
 The meta info is both crucial to the search engine (remember our order of importance) and important for readers too.
 This meta info is what someone sees in a search engine results page, so it should compel them to click onto your website to read more.

 The blog post URL is important too.
 Do not make it overly long or complicated and include your target keyword.
 Just a pro tip – house your blog posts under “/blog” – this makes analytics a lot easier.

 Step 7: Publish Your Blog Post

 It’s time to go live!
-Publish your blog post and make sure all formatting and meta information is showing up correctly.
+Publish your blog post and make sure all formatting and meta information shows up correctly.
 This can take a little trial and error when media is involved.
 Make sure you check that your blog post looks right on both desktop and mobile.

 Once all is said and done, great SEO for copywriting can become second nature to your content team.
 Today, you just can’t get by on thousands of poorly written SEO blog posts.
-Google values things that readers value too, like high quality, well written, and well researched content.
+Google values things readers value too, like high-quality, well-written, and well-researched content.